 On March 5, 2020, Sacramento County proclaimed a public health emergency.
 The outbreak and associated response to mitigate the impacts of COVID-19 globally and in the Sacramento Community has disrupted normal business operations.
 The County adopted Amendments to the County Zoning Code (Ordinance BOS-1592) to allow for certain businesses to operate in outdoor areas and for the Planning Director (or designee) the ability to issue Permits for Emergency Temporary Use of Property (Zoning Code Section 3.10.3.K) to help address disruptions in normal business operations.

-EMD now requests completion and submittal of the Sacramento County COVID-19 Community Event/Gathering Application prior to any group holding an event or gathering, public or private.
+EMD now provides Sacramento County COVID-19 Mega Event Guidance - Beyond the Blueprint (Updated 8/30/21) prior to any group holding an event or gathering, public or private.

-The Sacramento County Environmental Management Department (EMD) has developed a webpage for industry guidance on complying with County Public Health Orders, which can be found at this link.
+The Sacramento County Environmental Management Department (EMD) has developed a webpage for industry guidance on complying with County Public Health Orders, visit EMD COVID-19 Information.

 Restaurants, Barbers/Hair Salons, Nail Salons, Massage and Personal Services

 The California Department of Consumer Affairs and the County have developed strict guidelines for the standardized operation of these types of businesses.
 Prior to operating outdoors, these businesses shall self-certify that they comply with the County Temporary Outdoor Use Area Regulations.
 It is the business owner’s obligation to review the self-certification checklist and to ensure that their employees are familiar with the requirements and that their business is operating in a manner consistent with the requirements listed in the self-certification checklist.
 The checklist does not need to be submitted to the County.

 There is no cost associated with the Self-Certification Checklist.